bcourter/bcourter.github.io/_posts/2025-01-20-agentic-engineering.md

 At [Gradient Control Laboratories](https://gradientcontrol.com) (GCL), we have the privilege of seeing patterns emerging among the most innovative engineering software startups.
 Last year, we tracked the rise of [differentiable engineering](https://www.blakecourter.com/2024/04/12/differential-engineering.html) as the first differentiable CAD and CAE APIs appeared.
 Now, as we wire AI agents into PLM and BIM architectures, we're ready to share our expectations for 2025 and beyond.

 This post originated from conversations with Luke Church, GCL and Brad Rothenberg, nTop.
-It now includes significant contributions and feedback from: Mark Burhop, Sciath aiM (from whom we anticipate a nuanced paper on this topic); Jacomo Corbo, PhysicsX; Kiegan Lenihan, xNilio; Peter Harman, Infinitive; Saigopal Nelaturi, C-Infinity; Hugo Nordel, Encube; Alex Huckstepp, Uptool; Neel Kumar, Intact Solutions; Blake Reeves, Pasteur Labs; Andy Fine, Fine Physics; Kyle Bernhardt, Collectiv; and Claude 3.5 Sonnet.
+It now includes significant contributions and feedback from: Mark Burhop, Sciath aiM (from whom we anticipate a nuanced paper on this topic); Jacomo Corbo, PhysicsX; Kiegan Lenihan, xNilio; Peter Harman, Infinitive; Saigopal Nelaturi, C-Infinity; Hugo Nordell, Encube; Alex Huckstepp, Uptool; Neel Goldy Kumar, Intact Solutions; Blake Reeves, Pasteur Labs; Andy Fine, Fine Physics; Kyle Bernhardt, Collectiv; and Claude 3.5 Sonnet.

 ## Executive Summary